-The gold price prediction today, and the gold price forecast 2020 looks like it could be a really positive one, and it also comes off the back of a really good year in 2019 for the precious metal which had many geo-political factors impact its price and its growth in an upward trend.
+The gold price prediction today, and the gold price forecast 2021 looks like it could be a really positive one, and it also comes off the back of a really good year in 2020 for the precious metal which had many geopolitical factors impact its price and its growth in an upward trend.

 2021 is also expected to see more growth in line with what happened with 2020 as there is still have the Covid-19 pandemic which has put the world’s economy into a massive recession and causing unprecedented money printing.

 Already, in order to combat the impact of the virus on the global economy we have seen the Federal Reserve start to lower interest rates to very low positions.
 The policy of quantitative easing is in full swing in some of the world’s largest economies and this spells good news for Gold as saving is being disregarded when it comes to dollars, and a new medium for saving is needed — such as Gold.

 More so, as explained above, gold is known to grow in value when the value of the dollar drops and the Fed has been clear that it is happy to inflict masses of inflation and dollar debasement to stimulate spending and increase liquidity through money printing.

 For example, the Fed began expanding its balance sheet in 2009 after the financial crisis where it printed huge sums of money gold rose from $800 to $1200, having peaked at its previous record high of $1921 in September 2011.